 I offer somatic writing workshops that are trauma-focused.
 In small groups we explore texts, utilize body-focused writing prompts and share our work with each other as we engage in conversation about writing as a tool for healing and connecting to our wise bodies.
-Some of the workshops also include an embroidery element in which we translate our writing into embroidery pieces.
-Embroidery is an incredible active meditation and offers a soothing closing to the workshop.
+Sometimes the workshops include a meditative component-- either breathwork or embroidery.
+Both are incredible active meditations and offers a different way of connecting to and translating the body.

-I've offered these workshops in a variety of places including LGBTQ centers, anti-violence organizations, harm reduction clinics, veterans hospitals and colleges & universities.
+I've offered these workshops in a variety of places including healing centers like HealHaus, Maha Rose & Juniper, LGBTQ centers, anti-violence organizations, harm reduction clinics, veterans hospitals and colleges & universities.

-Below are my current workshops.
 Please reach out if you would like to discuss my rates and how we could work together.
+I offer one-off sessions and 6 week sessions.

 “For Text to Be Like Skin”: Performing Failure of the Body in Words & Threads